3 Rules

 Adding Players -

-· All requests are subject to the limits of the 20-player roster, as well as the salary cap ($82.5 million), It is the GM's responsibility to know if the transaction is within cap limits..
+· All requests are subject to the limits of the 19-player roster, as well as the salary cap $95.5 Million.

 · If the requested transaction puts the team over on either the roster or salary cap, the transaction will be rejected.
 Again the burden of responsibility for keeping your roster under cap and within roster limits is your responsibility.